npmcdn-to-unpkg-bot/Articles/Implementing Isotope in Wordpress.md

 ## Filterable imagegrid

-At last we will construct the filterable imagegrid.
+Next we will construct the filterable imagegrid.
 The images have a specific size to work nicely with css.
-To enable this head to `functions.php` and add the following snippet `add_image_size('small-thumbnail', 400);`.

 ```php
 <div class="recipeContainer">